- Blood Bank/Transfusion Medicine

 - Renal Pathology Fellowship

 Memorial Sloan-Kettering Cancer Center administers a fully accredited one-year training program in dermatopathology.
-The fellow rotates through The Department of Pathology and Laboratory Medicine at NewYork-Presbyterian/Weill Cornell Medical Center for six months of their training.
+The fellow rotates through The Department of Pathology and Laboratory Medicine at NewYork-Presbyterian/Weill Cornell Medicine for six months of their training.
 Satisfactory completion of the program qualifies the fellow to sit for the American Board of Dermatopathology qualifying exam.

 Two fellows are chosen every year and may be either pathology or dermatology residents who have completed their residencies.
 In the case of pathology residents in the dermatopathology fellowship, half of their time is spent in the Weill Cornell Clinical Dermatology program.
 The fellows see patients and are expected to perform biopsies.
-The remaining half of their time is spent equally in the dermatopathology programs of Weill Cornell Medical College (under the direction of Cynthia Magro, MD) and Memorial Sloan-Kettering (under the direction of Klaus Busam, MD).
+The remaining half of their time is spent equally in the dermatopathology programs of Weill Cornell Medicine (under the direction of Cynthia Magro, MD) and Memorial Sloan-Kettering (under the direction of Klaus Busam, MD).

 Dr. Magro directs the Weill Cornell Dermatopathology Service.
 She reviews approximately 25,000 specimens annually, and has a busy consultation practice.
 The cases are varied and include a wide array of complex inflammatory skin lesions, immunofluorescence cases, cutaneous lymphoproliferative diseases, and difficult melanocytic lesions.
 The fellow typically signs out with Dr. Magro in the morning and then attends the Dermatology Clinic in the afternoon.
 A similar arrangement exists at Memorial Sloan-Kettering, under Dr. Busam's direction.